-Though most women with POP often have no symptoms, some women experience:
+Although some women with POP have no symptoms, others may experience:

 - Discomfort (usually pressure or fullness).

 - Bleeding from the exposed skin that rubs on pads or underwear.

 - Urinary symptoms of leakage, difficulty starting the stream of urine, frequent urinary tract infections.